goohan/pasteorreplaceimage/README.md

 ## Credits

-The icon for this extension is based on Flaticon asset:
-<a href="https://www.flaticon.com/free-icons/outstanding" title="outstanding icons">Outstanding icons created by Freepik - Flaticon</a>
+The icon for this extension is based on Flaticon asset: [Outstanding icons created by Freepik - Flaticons](https://www.flaticon.com/free-icons/outstanding)

 **Enjoy!**